 Health care services provided by the Department of Defense are available to you and your family at your installation.
 We know that finding the right health care is important, especially in special circumstances such as emergency or during recent move.
 Here, you’ll find information and options about the services you have regarding healthcare.

-Base services include family health, mental health, dental, lab, pharmacy, and x-ray.
-Patients are seen by appointment only; there is no ‘sick call,' urgent, or emergency care at the U.S. clinic.
-However, access to care is great and most patients can be seen the same or next day.
+Base services include family health, mental health, dental, lab, pharmacy and X-ray.
+Patients are seen by appointment only; there is no sick call, urgent or emergency care at the U.S. clinic.
+However, access to care is great and most patients can be seen the same day or the next day.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.

 There are steps you need to take to make sure changes to your TRICARE coverage go smoothly.
 Understand that when you move, you may have to use a different TRICARE option.
 Visit Moving to learn more.

 Before you move, you should take care of any routine medical needs, including immunizations, and fill your prescriptions so you have enough while traveling.
 If you need care during your move, visit Getting Care When Traveling to learn what to do.